duxsco/gpg-web-of-trust/README.md

 The following outlines a "new" way to realise Web of Trust for GnuPG.
 The limitations of traditional Web of Trust is described under ["Background"](#background).
 This new approach consist of:

 1. Getting a class 3 S/MIME certificate from [CAcert](http://www.cacert.org)
-2. Signing your GnuPG public key with said S/MIME keypair and publish it over the channels of your choice
+2. Creation of a detached signature for your GnuPG public key with said S/MIME keypair
+3. Publication of the detached signature over the channels of your choice
 3. Signature verification by your communication partner with help of `s2g.sh` (**S**/MIME **s**igned **G**nuPG) provided in this repository. `s2g.sh` script makes:

     1. sure that your S/MIME certificate is not expired.